make it a black woman with kinky hair or braids

 Latest Activities & Insights

-University of Sheffield Degree Finished
+University of Sheffield Degree Completed

 On August 28, I turned in my dissertation titled "Resistance or Reform?
 Informality in Healthcare Provision in Mississippi".
-This marked the completion of my time at the University of Sheffield and with my first Masters degree: A Master of Public Health in International Development.
 I have to wait a month before receiving my marks on my dissertation.

 June 9, 2024